ambianic/ambianic-docs/docs-md/developers/development-environment.md

 If you plan to push your own code you should [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the original github repository and work from your local copy/fork.
 ![Screen Shot 2021-09-07 at 10 40 45 AM](https://user-images.githubusercontent.com/2234901/132374705-2b3bdf7c-a08e-41aa-8f61-9594765e60e1.png)

-In order to take advantage of the CI workflow of the upstream repo on github, you will need to rename the `master`(or `main`) branch of your fork to `fork-master`(or `fork-main`).
-This will allow all steps of the CI to execute except for the release steps.
-In effect allowing you to ensure that your forked main branch passes all checks before submitting a pull request against the upstream repo.

-If you keep your fork's master branch name unchanged, the github workflow CI will fail.
-That is because when you commit against your main branch, the CI will run and will also try to publish a release on success.
-This will fail, since your fork does not have the release publishing keys.

-Alternatively if you do not want to rename your master/main branch, you can create development branches, commit all changes and initiate Pull Requests from these branches.
-For example create branch `dev-feature-123` for a new feature you intend to contribute.
-Commit your changes to it and then submit pull requests from there to the upstream repo's master/main branch.

 ## Gitpod Continuous Development Environment

 The easiest way to start a development environment for Ambianic Edge and Ambianic UI is to use the Gitpod Continuous Development Environment.
 [Gitpod](https://gitpod.io/) is an All-in-browser Continuous Development Environment with user experience similar to VS Code, but running in a virtual cloud container instead of your local machine.
 We maintain a Gitpod configuration preset for Ambianic Edge and Ambianic UI as part of the upstream git repository, which makes it as easy as a single click to launch a fully configured and ready to use dev environment.
 Gitpod offers Free No Limits [Professional Open Source accounts](https://www.gitpod.io/docs/professional-open-source) to qualifying projects maintainers.